-The Board believes that its fundamental obligation is to preserve and enhance the public trust in education, generally, and in the affairs of its operations.
+The Board believes that its fundamental obligation is to preserve and enhance the public trust in education, generally, and in the affairs of its operations in particular.
 Consistent with its objective to encourage the Catholic community to contribute to the educational process, Board meetings will be open to the public.
 Towards this end, the Board believes its affairs should be conducted in public to the greatest extent possible.
-The Board also believes public forums dealing with specific educational topics can enhance communications and effectiveness of the Board.